 - Nutrition Education and Counseling

-- Links to other Health and Social Service Agencies
+- Referrals to other Health and Social Service Agencies

 WIC is offered to persons who meet the following eligibility requirements:

 - Postpartum Women (up to 6 months after delivery)

 - Breastfeeding Women (up to 12 months after delivery)

 Click on this helpful link: www.healthychild.net